 Despite reports to the contrary, marijuana can be addictive.
 The National Institute on Drug Abuse reports:

-- This rate increases to 1 in 6 (17%) for those that begin use as teenagers.
+- This rate increases to 1 in 6 (17%) for those who begin use as teenagers.

-- People that use marijuana daily have addiction rates between 25% and 50%.
+- People who use marijuana daily have addiction rates between 25% and 50%.

 - Euphoric feelings.

 Many users will seek to replicate these feelings.
 Eventually, the user may develop tolerance—meaning that higher qualities or quantities of the substance need to be ingested to produce the same high as when use of the drug first started.
 Attempting to overcome the phenomenon of tolerance with increasingly large amounts of marijuana may raise a person’s risk of experiencing negative effects, as well as compounding the intensity of said drug effects.

 Marijuana use can bring about a variety of unintended consequences.
 Whether the substance is used infrequently or in large amounts for extended periods, negative effects can occur.

 - Thinking problems.
 When use begins as a teen, marijuana affects the way the brain develops.
 This can impact the way a person thinks, learns, and solves problems.
 In the short term, it can impair decision-making skills and cause decreased coordination.
 In the long term, the substance is related to lower intelligence, as measured by IQ tests.